wq/wq/CONTRIBUTING.md

 Small changes and documentation fixes can usually be done using Github's online file editors.
 For larger changes, we recommend the following workflow.

-Because wq is split across several repositories, we recommend installing the entire suite from PyPI, starting a test project, and then cloning the specific module you want to update.
+Because wq is split across several repositories, we recommend installing the `wq` package, starting a test project, and then cloning the specific module you want to update.
 For example, to work on [wq.db](https://github.com/wq/wq.db), clone it to your account and then do something like this:

 ### Initial Setup
 ```bash